 Network Africa aims to help develop a society of knowledge in African countries, as the core facet of a stable and functioning society and as the basis for a successful business location.
 This should help pave the way to creating new jobs, supporting small-scale farming operations in their efforts to sustainably increasing production and income, and shifting value creation to rural areas of Africa.

 HSWT has been collaborating with African partners on various projects for many years now.
-Among the many projects undertaken, major initiatives include the 'Training Pact with Africa' (Ausbildungspakt mit Afrika), under which the postgraduate course 'Foodchains in Agriculture' is run.
-This is sponsored by the Federal Ministry for Economic Cooperation and Development (BMZ) and the German Agency for International Cooperation (GIZ) as part of the global strategy 'Green Innovation Centres for the Agriculture and Food Sector' (GIC), as well as the recently launched 'Bavarian-Ethiopian Alliance for Applied Life Sciences', which is funded by the Bavarian State Chancellery as part of the 'Bayerische Afrikapaket' (or 'Bavarian Africa package' – an initiative to help promote stability and development in African countries) and the "TOMATO - Harnessing of Efficient Vegetable and Fruit Production, Processing and Marketing Systems in Ethiopia through Practice Based Education and Participatory Research" project, funded by the German Academic Exchange Service (DAAD).
+Among the many projects undertaken, major initiatives include the 'Training Pact with Africa' (Ausbildungspakt mit Afrika), under which the postgraduate course 'Foodchains in Agriculture' is run as well as the 'Technology and Transfer Pact' (Technologie- und Anwendungspakt) funded by the Federal Ministry for Economic Cooperation and Development (BMZ) and the German Agency for International Cooperation (GIZ) as part of the global strategy 'Green Innovation Centres for the Agriculture and Food Sector' (GIC).
+Further projects are the 'Bavarian-Ethiopian Alliance for Applied Life Sciences', which is funded by the Bavarian State Chancellery as part of the 'Bayerische Afrikapaket' (or 'Bavarian Africa package' – an initiative to help promote stability and development in African countries) as well as the "TOMATO - Harnessing of Efficient Vegetable and Fruit Production, Processing and Marketing Systems in Ethiopia through Practice Based Education and Participatory Research" project, funded by the German Academic Exchange Service (DAAD).

 21 October 2020 | Network Africa